Lucy Borthwick Reg MBACP (Dip Therapeutic Counselling, Intensive Cert. CBT)

 Training, qualifications & experience

-Over a period of five years I have trained at the Coleshill Counselling Service where I gained Level 2 and Level 3 qualifications in Therapeutic counselling skills.
-I have also completed a two year Diploma in Person Centred Counselling as well as an Intensive Training Certificate in 'An introduction to CBT'.
-As a training requirement, but equally because I believe that therapists must know themselves very well in order to practise well, I have spent years in my own personal therapy, which has been its own reward.
+As a training requirement, but equally, because I believe that therapists must know themselves very well in order to practise well, I have spent years in my own personal therapy, which has been its own reward.

-I have enjoyed working in a variety of settings including Charity agencies, G.P surgeries and Further Education colleges and work with teenagers and adults.
-I have experience of Bereavement counselling supporting people through the grieving process and helping them to make sense of their loss.
+I have enjoyed working in a variety of settings including Charity agencies, G.P surgeries and Further Education colleges.
+As well as working in Private Practice I also work as a counsellor for the Police Firearms Officers Association (PFOA).
+I also have experience of Bereavement counselling, having worked in a local Hospice, supporting people through the grieving process and helping them to make sense of their loss.

-Learning is an ongoing process and I continue to develop and update my work through reading new research, having regular supervision, and attending talks and conferences.
+Learning is an ongoing process and I continue to develop and update my work through reading new research, having regular supervision, and attending workshops, courses and conferences.